Hamel Scholars Program

 Frequently Asked Questions

-Students who apply to UNH by the Early Action deadline and who qualify for the University Honors Program are invited to apply for the Hamel Scholars Program.
+Students who apply to UNH by the Early Action deadline and who qualify for admission to the Hamel Honors & Scholars College are invited to apply for the Hamel Scholars Program.
 This invitation is usually sent in January.
 While most Hamel Scholars are chosen before matriculating at UNH, a small number of Juniors join the program each year.
-Members of the University Honors Program receive an invitation to apply for this and other scholarships in spring of their sophomore year.
+Members of the Honors College receive an invitation to apply for this and other scholarships in spring of their sophomore year.

 The Hamel Scholars Program supports its students in developing their leadership skills and helping them pursue individualized leadership goals, which they identify through one-on-one advising sessions and large group whole-cohort meetings.
 In reaching their identified goals, Hamel Scholars may work in small teams to design and execute a brand-new initiative to help the campus or local community, or they may work as an individual to rise to a leadership role in an existing campus organization, group or community program.